aditya2001/selenium-interview-questions/README.md

 We can handle this using contains or starts-with method.

-2`element not yet loaded` -> Some elements take time to load as there can be synchronization issues between app and selenium script and therefore we may get no such element exception.
+2. `element not yet loaded` -> Some elements take time to load as there can be synchronization issues between app and selenium script and therefore we may get no such element exception.

 We can handle this using dynamic wait time like explicit wait time.
 ```java